NEMATODES OF IMPORTANCE IN VEGETABLE PRODUCTION

 Nematodes are animals.
 More specifically, nematodes are non-segmented roundworms, which separate them from their close relatives the segmented roundworms, some known as earthworms.
 Adult nematodes can vary in length from 1/300 of an inch to nearly 9 feet.
 Nematodes are commonly found in soil or water, including oceans.
 They are the most abundant animals on Earth.
 A shovel-full of garden soil may include as many as a million or more nematodes.

 Most species of nematodes are regarded as beneficial.
 They feed on bacteria, fungi, and other soil-inhabiting or aquatic animals.
-Some are quite specific in the types of foods they feed upon, other are considered omnivores and potentially feed on a wide range of foods.
+Some are quite specific in the types of foods they feed upon, others are considered omnivores and potentially feed on a wide range of foods.

 Some species of nematodes are parasites of plants and animals.
 Plant-parasitic nematodes share three common characteristics.
 First, they are all microscopic, with adults ranging in length from about 1/60th-1/4-inch in length.
 Secondly, they are obligate parasites of plants, meaning they must have living plant tissue to feed on in order to grow and reproduce.
 Finally, they all possess stylets, which are structures similar to hypodermic needles these nematodes use to puncture plant cells and to obtain the contents of those cells.
 All plant-parasitic nematodes spend at least part of their life cycles in soil, although some are found principally in root or leaf tissue.